Have you lost your Siri Remote? Would you like to navigate Apple TV with your iPhone or iPad? You can do just that, from

 Other ways to control Apple TV

 - iTunes Remote: Basic navigation for all Apple TVs, but lacks support for Siri and tilt gaming on modern Apple TVs.
-Unlike Apple TV Remote, this app lets you remotely control iTunes on your Mac or Windows PC, too. iTunes Remote requires iOS 9.3.2+.
+This app lets you remotely control iTunes on your computer too. iTunes Remote requires iOS 9.3.2+.